Privacy

 • Daily refresh - once per day after activation, the app sends your customer ID plus the fingerprint hash and receives a re-issued licence token with a fresh expiry.
 This is what lets the app keep working through a renewal cycle without you doing anything.

 Roster writes the signed token to %LOCALAPPDATA%\Roster.
-Between refreshes the app verifies the token entirely offline; you can take a machine off the network for a full renewal cycle and Pro keeps working.
+Between refreshes the app verifies the token entirely offline; you can take a machine off the network for up to 4 days and your licence keeps working before it needs to reach the server again.
 The fingerprint-binding is why copying the token to another machine doesn't work: the signature is over the fingerprint.
-Lifetime grants skip the daily refresh entirely.
+Lifetime grants still refresh on the same daily schedule, but their offline token carries a longer expiry - roughly 30 days - before a check-in is required.

 The billing system runs on Whop.
 Whop receives your payment details directly and is the merchant of record; Roster's servers never see card information.
 The information Roster's billing backend keeps in its own KV store is the minimum to make subscriptions work: